Allergies-Food and Seasonal

 100-104 degrees-children can go out for 15 minutes-limit running and high-level play

 105 degrees and above-children should NOT go outside after 11 a.m.

 Withdrawal Procedure Policy

-If, for serious reason, a child must be withdrawn from school, the parents must inform the school administrator (not a teacher) by letter one month prior to the last day of the child’s attendance.
+If a child must be withdrawn from school, the parents must inform the school administrator (not a teacher) by letter one month prior to the last day of the child’s attendance.
 If a child has been accepted for admission but has not yet attended and must be withdrawn, a written notification of withdrawal must be made to the administrator one month prior to the start of the program.
-Failure to provide one month notification will result in tuition being charged for one month.
+Failure to provide one-month notification will result in tuition being charged for one month.